-Here are some suggested typical fasting days:
+Here are some suggested fasting day menus:

 - Eat two eggs and a slice of ham for breakfast (300 calories).

-- Dinner then can be a 300 calorie meal for men, 200 for women—a chicken breast is 150 calories, paired with a mountain of vegetables, or a broth-based soup.
+- Dinner then can be a 300 calorie meal for men, 200 for women: a chicken breast is 150 calories, paired with a mountain of vegetables or a broth-based soup.

 - Eat 200 calorie oatmeal with blueberries for breakfast (200 calories).

-- An apple for lunch (80 calories).
+- An apple for lunch (80 calories)

-- A 200 calorie dinner—half a chicken breast and stir fry veggies, or broth based soup.
+- A 200 calorie dinner: half a chicken breast and stir-fry veggies or broth-based soup.

 - Calorie-free drinks all day.

-- Protein shake for breakfast (120 calories).
+- Protein shake for breakfast (120 calories)

-- Salad for lunch—2 cups arugula, 4 tablespoons cucumber and red pepper, 10 grape tomatoes, 1 tablespoon sweet onion, 1 tablespoon lemon-garlic vinaigrette (77 calories).
+- Salad for lunch: 2 cups arugula, 4 tablespoons cucumber and red pepper, 10 grape tomatoes, 1 tablespoon sweet onion, 1 tablespoon lemon-garlic vinaigrette (77 calories).

-- 300 calorie dinner.
+- 300 calorie dinner

-- One of my favorite tips I learned from Dr Joel Fuhrman from his book "Eat to Live" is water sautéing.
+- I learned one of my favorite tips from Dr. Joel Fuhrman in his book Eat to Live.
+He suggests sautéing with water.
 Instead of using oil to sauté vegetables at the beginning of a recipe, you add a couple of tablespoons of water to the pan.
 This works for starting soups or stir-fries.
-You can also use a couple of tablespoons of broth from more flavor.
-I sometimes cover the pan to help the vegetables sweat out.
+You can also use a couple of tablespoons of broth for more flavor.
+I sometimes cover the pan to use the steam to cook the vegetables more quickly.

 - 1 green tea bag

-- 3 slices fresh lime, washed first
+- 3 slices fresh lime, washed

 - 1 tsp stevia

-- Pour hot tea over the ice mixture, and enjoy!
+- Pour hot tea over the ice mixture and enjoy!